01 of 12

 The Pierre, A Taj Hotel in New York City

-We’re pretty sure this central whirlpool was made for taking Instagram selfies.
+This central whirlpool looks like it was made for taking Instagram selfies.
 Plan an entire day (or impromptu photo shoot) around this bathroom at The Pierre because you’re not going to want to venture outside once you set foot inside.
 With a prestigious address on Fifth Avenue and Central Park, the Upper East Side landmark dates back to 1930 and offers first-rate amenities like white-gloved elevator attendants, a complimentary Jaguar house car, an opulent Grand Ballroom, and the newly redesigned eatery the Rotunda, which is arguably one of the prettiest restaurants in all of New York.
 Seriously, take a soak in your tub, then venture downstairs for afternoon tea there.Continue to 3 of 12 below.

 03 of 12